NBA Trade Rumors: Julius Randle A Perfect Fit For Phoenix Suns [Opinion]

 Los Angeles Lakers’ forward would be a solid fit for the Phoenix Suns.
 If the Suns consider adding a young veteran to their frontcourt, Randle should be on the Suns’ radar.

 The Phoenix Suns and Milwaukee Bucks became the first NBA teams to make a trade during the season.
-In the trade (courtesy of ESPN) the Suns sent guard Eric Bledsoe to the Bucks for center Greg Monroe and a first and second round pick.
-There has been nothing but NBA trade rumors regarding the Phoenix Suns ever since.
+In the trade (courtesy of ESPN) the Suns sent guard Eric Bledsoe to the Bucks for center Greg Monroe and a first- and second-round pick.
+There have been nothing but NBA trade rumors regarding the Phoenix Suns ever since.

 It was widely assumed that the newly acquired Greg Monroe would be jettisoned immediately.
 Monroe’s recent play with the Suns may have eliminated that possibility for now.
-However, if the Suns have the desire to add a good all-around scorer they should reach out L.A.
+However, if the Suns have the desire to add a good all-around scorer, they should reach out to L.A.
 Lakers about Julius Randle.

 With the return of Larry Nance Jr. to the Lakers’ lineup, Julius Randle appears to be the odd man out.
 Nance rejoined the Lakers fully healed (courtesy of the Los Angeles Times) last Monday.
 The second-year forward’s minutes essentially cut into the playing time Randle received during the time of the injury.
 With the return of Nance, Randle now has to share backup minutes with rookie sensation Kyle Kuzma.